DIJIT: A Robotic Head for an Active Observer: DIJIT Saccade Control

 \subsection{Fixation Point to Motor State Correspondence}

 Assume that for all possible motor states, the corresponding data is recorded during the calibration data collection stage.
-Let $\mathbf{t} = [t_u, t_v]^T$ be the image point where we wish to fixate, defined in image $I_s$, an image in the calibration set $\mathcal{C}$.
+Let $\mathbf{t} = [t_x, t_y]^T$ be the image point where we wish to fixate, defined in image $I_s$, an image in the calibration set $\mathcal{C}$, which is the starting direction of the saccade.
 Point $\mathbf{t}$ is initially obtained in the current view of the camera at the test time and then transferred to image $I_s$ in the same state of the motors in the calibration set $\mathcal{C}$.
-The methods to obtain point $\mathbf{t}$ are out of the scope of this paper, and we assume this point is given.
+The methods to obtain point $\mathbf{t}$ are beyond the scope of this paper, and we assume this point is given, see Section~\ref{experiments}.
 For sample $k$ in the calibration set, we establish the homography between $I_k$ and $I_s$ and use this to estimate $\mathbf{c}_k$, the location of the center of image $I_k$ as viewed in $I_s$.
 We define an image-space error metric between $\mathbf{c}_k$ and $\mathbf{t}$ to define the closest $\mathbf{c}_k$ in $I_s$.
 Here, we use the Cartesian distance in image space as this metric.
-The discrete nature of the sampling process means that the closest $\mathbf{c}_k$ may correspond to an unseen view.
-Thus, we utilize some interpolation process to estimate $\mathbf{c}_k$ for unseen views.
-This is accomplished by identifying $\mathbf{c}_k$ that are near $\mathbf{t}$ and interpolating over that set.
+Since the pan and tilt motors are moved in discrete steps (e.g., five degrees) in the data collection stage, the closest $\mathbf{c}_k$ may correspond to an unseen view.
+Thus, we utilize a bilinear interpolation process to estimate $\mathbf{c}_k$ for unseen views, see Section~\ref{sec_interpolation}.